The US Coast Guard is searching for a missing plane off the Florida coast - Local News 8

 The US Coast Guard is searching for a small airplane that went missing Friday off the coast of Boca Raton, Florida.

-The plane had one person aboard, according to a tweet Saturday from the Coast Guard’s 7th District headquarters in Miami.
+Pilot Brendan Spratt, 87, was the only person aboard, according to a tweet Sunday from the Coast Guard’s 7th District headquarters in Miami.

+“USCG assets will continue searching for the missing aircraft throughout the day and night,” USCG Southeast said in the tweet.

-The Federal Aviation Administration told CNN Friday night that an alert notice was issued for the single-engine Lancair 320.
+The Federal Aviation Administration told CNN late Friday that an alert notice was issued for the single-engine Lancair 320.

 The plane disappeared about 17 miles southeast of Boca Raton, the Coast Guard said.